appium/appium/packages/appium/docs/en/guides/migrating-1-to-2.md

 (Of course, each client will have a different way of creating structured capabilities like `appium:options` or other ones that you might have seen such as `goog:chromeOptions`).
 NB: capabilities that show up in `appium:options` will overwrite capabilities of the same name that show up at the top level of the object.

+For more information on capabilities, have a look at the [Capabilities Guide](caps.md).

 ### :bangbang: _Removed Commands_

-Commands which were a part of the old JSON Wire Protocol and not a part of the W3C Protocol are no longer available:
+In addition to commands which have been moved to driver implementations, commands which were a part of the old JSON Wire Protocol and not a part of the W3C Protocol are no longer available:

 - TODO (these commands are being identified and removed and will be updated here when complete)